mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-05-10-free-aboutme-business-cards.md

 support: false
 last_modified_at: 2017-12-12T16:28:35-05:00
 ---

 Pretty much the only reason I created an About.me page was to get free customized business cards printed by Moo.

 If you weren't aware --- [About.me](https://about.me) is a custom profile and personal analytics dashboard that lets you quickly build a personal page that points users to your content from around the web.
-Its straightforward <abbr title="What You See Is What You Get">WYSIWYG</abbr> editor makes customizing the design, fonts, colors, and background image a breeze.
+Its straightforward WYSIWYG editor makes customizing the design, fonts, colors, and background image a breeze.

+*[WYSIWYG]: What you see is what you get

 {% figure caption:"The QR code looks cool, but I doubt anyone actually scans these things." %}
 ![Holding a Made Mistakes business card](/assets/images/michael-rose-business-card-qr-620x413.jpg)